The-Systems/CloudNet3-WebInterface/README.md

 ### A Webinterface for CloudNet 3.5+

 ## IMPORTANT: WEBINTERFACE IS NOT STABLE!
 IT IS STILL IN ALPHA.
+ONLY FOR CLOUDNET 3.5!

 ### <span style="color: red">The web interface is not compatible with CloudNet v2!</span>